otrv4/otrv4/otrv4.md

   message, it is 'our_dh.public' value.
 For the receiver of this message, it is used as 'their_dh'.

-Nonce (NONCE)
-  The nonce used with XSalsa20 to create the encrypted message.

 Encrypted Message (DATA)
   Using the appropriate encryption key, perform an XSalsa20 encryption of the message.
 The nonce used for this operation is also included in